 From 1991 -2000 Roger was first principal viola in the Philharmonia Orchestra, London, and following that held the same position in the Sydney Symphony Orchestra.

-Since 2002 Roger has been Artistic Director of the Sydney Symphony Fellowship Program and has been responsible for building it into one of the world’s leading professional training programs for musicians.
-He also holds the positions of Chief Conductor of the Sydney Conservatorium Symphony Orchestra and Artistic Director of Orchestra for Life.
+From 2002 -2021 Roger was Artistic Director of the Sydney Symphony Fellowship Program and was responsible for building it into one of the world’s leading professional training programs for musicians.
+He now holds the positions of Chief Conductor of the Sydney Conservatorium Symphony Orchestra and Artistic Director of Orchestra for Life.

 A frequent guest conductor with the Sydney Symphony Orchestra, Roger has conducted the orchestra in subscription concerts at the Sydney Opera House, at City Recital Hall and on tour.
 He has also been invited to appear as a conductor with other orchestras in Australasia such as the Adelaide Symphony Orchestra and Tasmanian Symphony Orchestra, and in the UK with the Southbank Sinfonia.
 A devoted orchestral trainer, he has coached the European Union Youth Orchestra since 2000, and is a frequent conductor of Australian Youth Orchestra and National Youth Orchestra (UK) programs.